BrenPatF/Sandbox/knapsack/README.md

 In the blog mentioned above I look at a simple example problem having four items, with a weight limit of 9, as shown below:
 <img src="Packing, v1.3 - Items.jpg">

-There are 16 possible combinations of these items, having from 0 to 4 items.
+There are 16 [N(4,1) = 2**4] possible combinations of these items, having from 0 to 4 items.
 These are depicted below:
 <img src="Packing, v1.3 - Combis.jpg">

+We can see that there are two optimal solutions in this case, with a profit of 50.

+How to find them using SQL?
+The blog post explains how it can be done in a number of different ways, and includes query diagrams, and performance analysis for a range of randomly generated larger data sets.

 #### Running the script
 The script solves the small example problem using several methods, and includes automatically generated execution plans.
 It also uses the Timer_Set module to time sections of the PL/SQL solution.